 A lot has changed for Nigerian-Canadian artist Jibola Fagbamiye since we last spoke in 2019.
 For one, he’s now a father.
 He’s also a soon-to-be-published graphic novel illustrator and co-writer with HarperCollins Canada.
 Finally, this month, he exhibits the evolution of his artwork at Toronto-based Red Head Gallery for a show entitled, Drop it Like It's Pop.
 The title alludes to his Pop art style and the urgency of the time in which we live.
-All of these arteries intersect and pump life into his creativity somehow, led by a brain that informs the artist’s heartbeat.
+All of these arteries intersect and somehow pump life into his creativity, led by a brain that informs the artist’s heartbeat.

 Fela Kuti Graphic Novel